xiaoeva/china-last-month-covid-lockdowns/README.md

 ### Dataset Introduction

-This repository shares official data released by the Chinese government from November 24, 2022 to December 23, 2022 on places in China that have been designated as 'high-risk' for COVID-19.
+This repository shares official data released by the Chinese government from November 24, 2022 to December 23, 2022 on places designated as 'high-risk' for COVID-19.
 "High-risk" means residents at those locations must quarantine at home (more on that below).

 The data was scraped from the following websites:
 * http://bmfw.www.gov.cn/yqfxdjcx/index.html (retired around December 18th)